-In 2003 and during the first guarter of 2004, UNAIDS and WHO worked closely with national governments and research institutions to recalculate current estimates on people living with HIV/AIDS.
+In 2003 and during the first quarter of 2004, UNAIDS and WHO worked closely with national governments and research institutions to recalculate current estimates on people living with HIV/AIDS.
 These calculations are based on the previously published estimates for 1999 and 2001 and recent trends in HIV/AIDS surveillance in various populations.
 A methodology developed in collaboration with an international group of experts was used to calculate the new estimates on prevalence and incidence of HIV and AIDS deaths, as well as the number of children infected through mother-to-child transmission of HIV.
-Different approaches were used to estimate HIV prevalence in countries with low-level, concentrated or generalised epidemics.
-The current estimates do not claim to be an exact count of infections.
+Different approaches were used to estimate do not claim to be an exact count of infections.
 Rather, they use a methodology that has thus far proved accurate in producing estimates that give a good indication of the magnitude of the epidemic in individual countries.
 However, these estimates are constantly being revised as countries improve their surveillance systems and collect more information.